WHP-TV: News operation

-WHP has traditionally struggled in the ratings and has remained in third place for many years and sometimes even slid to fourth.
+WHP has long been one of CBS's weakest affiliates.
+It has remained in third place for many years and sometimes even slid to fourth.
 The staff has earned numerous awards, including an Emmy Award in 2010 among other recognitions for its news team.
-WLYH's news department was shut down after being taken over by WHP, which began producing a primetime newscast at 10 p.m. for WLYH in September 1996; it was canceled in September 2003 due to low ratings.
+WLYH's news department was shut down after being taken over by WHP, which began producing a prime time newscast at 10 p.m. for WLYH in September 1996; it was canceled in September 2003 due to low ratings.
 WHP revived that newscast in January 2009, which competes with WPMT's longer-established 10 p.m. newscast.

 News broadcasts on WHP remained mainly in pillarboxed 4:3 standard definition until April 14, 2012, when WHP-TV became the fourth (and last) television station in the Central Pennsylvania market to begin broadcasting its local newscasts in high definition and the third to broadcast both in-studio segments and field reports in the format.
 With the conversion, the station debuted a new HD news set, digital microwave and editing equipment, and HD weather graphics system.